gokulcruz/gokulcruz/README.md

 - 👋 Hi, I’m @gokulcruz

-- 👀 I’m interested in learning and developing anything that interests me
+- 👀 Well im a noob with an interest in learning anything that interests me

+- A well known tester for over an year (atleast in k20 community)

+- Being a good Dev.. helpful for peeps in need